 Because this is a new company, not a lot is out there.
-But I did find a thread here on WAHM where some people have been doing work for TranscribeMe, and there was at least one person on that thread who reported being paid.
-The company also appears to be active in social media with a Facebook and Twitter presence, and they have lots of contact information listed so this is all a good sign.
+But I did find a thread here on WAHM where some people have been doing work for TranscribeMe, and it appears they are paying workers.
+The company is also active in social media with Facebook and Twitter presences, along with plenty of contact info.

 Everything is really straightforward here and even though I have never enjoyed transcription (what little I've tried it), I think I might actually kind of like doing it for this company, it seems so simple.